The Great Wealth Transfer: A Defining Moment for Canadian Families

 A global EY study shows that 70% of wealth is lost by the second generation and 90% by the third.

-The Opportunity for Luxury Wealth Stewardship™
+The Opportunity for Thoughtful Wealth Guidance

 Conclusion